 If you are in your first year, talk to your TAs.
 They are there to help you!
-You should also consider talking to your professors, Dean Kulwin, and Christopher Ide-Don, the Director of Academic Success.
+You should also consider talking to your professors, Dean for Student Affairs, and the Director of Academic Success.
 The Academic Success website is full of additional tips to help you do your best.
 The Academic Success department also holds workshops during the year you can attend to help you succeed in law school and on the bar exam.

 Law School Regulation 3.6: All grades except Incomplete or In Progress are final when filed by the instructor.
 The petition of a student seeking to have a grade changed shall be referred to an ad hoc committee of the faculty for decision without appeal.
 A grade may be changed only for the correction of a clerical or procedural error.
 No change of grade may be made on the basis of reassessment of the quality of a student's work or, with the exception of Incomplete or In Progress grades, the completion of additional work.
 No term grade except Incomplete may be revised by reexamination.
 The ad hoc committee shall be comprised of three faculty members, selected by random drawing from the voting faculty (excluding the instructor involved).
 After hearing the matter and making its determination, the ad hoc committee shall report its action to the faculty and shall thereupon be discharged.

 The rank in class is provided in 5% increments based on the cumulative GPA after each semester.
 In February and July each year, students are notified when their updated class rank is available.
 The School of Law does not provide individual class rank nor does it post class rank on transcripts.
 Law School class ranking information is available the Law School Intranet (click on the "Course Tools" tab, then select "Graduation Checklist").